vmchale/recursion_schemes/README.md

 on Edward Kmett's [Haskell
 library](https://hackage.haskell.org/package/recursion-schemes).

-As it stands, it segfaults if you try to do anything.
-So it is very much a work in progress.
+As it stand, I'm not sure how reliable it is.
+If you get a segfault anywhere, please do let me know and I can likely fix it.

 ## Installation